 - 2 - 3 cooking apples

 - Clean and wash the elderberries.
-Wash the apples, but there is no need to peel or core them, just quarter them.
+Wash the apples, but there is no need to peel or core them, just cut them into quarters.

 - Place the fruit in a pot, cover with a lid and slowly let it warm up over low heat until the fruit releases its juices.
 Simmer very gently for about 45 minutes.
 Stir now and then if you feel it is necessary.